EladDavid-SW/Full-Stack-Project/Shuru Turu Service- MongoDB/README.md

-Run the project using npm start.
+Run the project using npm start. <br />
-GoTo http://localhost:3001/list using the browser.
+GoTo: http://localhost:3001/list using the browser.